Teo44/Lukuvinkkikirjasto/README.md

 to replace messy browser bookmarks with a system that offers more functionality and ease of use.

-Currently users can save, browser, edit and delete vinks (reading tips) locally through a text-based interface.
+Currently users can save, browser, edit, filter and delete vinks (reading tips) locally through a text-based interface.
 Each vink can have a headline, type, comment, a link and a list of tags.
 Vinks can also be searched based on these attributes.